arangodb/arangodb/Documentation/Books/Manual/Upgrading/Manually/ActiveFailover.md

 - An upgrade with no leader-to-follower switch.

 Turning the maintenance mode _on_ will enable the latter case.
-You might have a short downtime during the leader upgrade, but there will be no potential loss of _acknowledged_ operations.
+You might have a short downtime during the _leader_ upgrade, but there will be no potential loss of _acknowledged_ operations.

 To enable the maintenance mode means to essentially disable the Agency supervision for a limited amount of time during the upgrade procedure.
-The following API calls will activate and deactivate the maintenance mode of the supervision job:
+The following API calls will activate and deactivate the maintenance mode of the supervision job.
 You might use _curl_ to send the API calls.
 The following examples assume there is an _Active Failover_ node running on `localhost` on port 7002.

-#### Activate Maintenance mode:
+### Activate Maintenance mode

 `curl -u username:password <single-server>/_admin/cluster/maintenance -XPUT -d'"on"'`